TABurrows/taburrows.github.io/_docs/kubernetes/authentication.md

 - UID
 - Groups - a set of strings each of which indicates the user's MEMBERSHIP in NAMED LOGICAL COLLECTION of users eg. system:masters, devops-team
 - Extra Fields - a map of strings to list of strings which holds additional information Authorizers may find useful

+nb. all values are opaque to the AUTHENTICATION SYSTEM & only hold significance when interpreted by an AUTHORIZER.

+Multiple AUTHENTICATION METHODS can be enabled - you would typically enable at least TWO METHODS:
+- Service Account Tokens
+- One other method for USER AUTHENTICATION